-Mary Baldwin teachers stand out because they are confident, compassionate, and effective.
-The college’s education programs integrate classroom and experiential learning, opportunities for collaborative research, civic and global engagement, personalized guidance, and leadership development.
-Each year, more MBC students (as a percentage of the student body) earn teacher licensure than at any other college in Virginia.
+No matter the path you choose, MBC’s education programs integrate classroom and field experience, opportunities for collaborative research, civic and global engagement, personalized guidance, and leadership development.
+Each year, more MBC students — as a percentage of the student body — earn teacher licensure than at any other college in Virginia.
 About one-third of students completing an academic program at MBC also complete teacher licensure.

 - BA: Offered through the College for Women or the Adult Degree Program.
 Undergraduate students earn a bachelor’s degree and teacher licensure at the elementary, middle, or secondary level.
 The degree combines the academic major, the minor in education, and a semester of student teaching.

-- BA/MAT: Undergraduate students may also take advantage of the five-year program that leads to both a bachelor of arts and a Master of Arts in Teaching.
+- BA/MAT: Undergraduate students may also take advantage of this program that leads to both a bachelor of arts and a Master of Arts in Teaching.
 Students may apply for the program at the end of their sophomore year.

 - PBTL: Post-Baccalaureate Teacher Licensure is for those who hold a baccalaureate degree and are seeking an initial teaching license.

-- MAT: The Master of Arts in Teaching is designed for those who hold a baccalaureate degree and are seeking an initial teaching license at the elementary or middle school level or in special education (PK-12).
+- MAT: The Master of Arts in Teaching is designed for those who hold a baccalaureate degree and are seeking an initial teaching license through graduate coursework, completing licensure requirements as part of a masters degree.